 The Little House Collection: Since Laura Ingalls Wilder’s birthday is in February, this gives us the perfect opportunity to read the Little House books.

 I can’t wait to get started on this list!
 There are so many wonderful books ready to be devoured.
-What are your favorite books to read to your kids in February?
-Did they make my list?
-Share your must read books with us in the comments!

 More Great Book Suggestions: